🐦⬛ Bird-Friendly Gardens

 • Holly

-Plants that attract insects
+Plants to attract insects

 • Native wildflowers